sudoroom/doorjam/README.md

 npm install
 ```

+# Hardware

+This only works with `Magtek USB KB SureSwipe` readers.
+Be aware that a different type `Magtek USB HID SureSwipe` also exists.
+This one does _not_ act as a keyboard device and would require us to write custom USB HID parsing code for that specific type of reader.

 # Usage

-Users swipe their access card in a Magtek USB magnetic swipe card reader and if the hash of their card data matches a hash in the access control file then a character is sent over serial to an arduino that then closes a relay for a number of seconds to open the door.
+Users swipe their access card in a Magtek USB KB magnetic swipe card reader and if the hash of their card data matches a hash in the access control file then a character is sent over serial to an arduino that then closes a relay for a number of seconds to open the door.

 If the card is not recognized then its hash is logged in the failed_attempts file with the date and time of the attempt.